ibrahimmibrahim2009-ui/Chatapp_CSS_Illustration/README.md

 # Chatapp_CSS_Illustration
 This is a premium-looking landing page showcasing a chat app interface.
-The design is fully responsive and interactive, as it's design for both mobile and laptop screens, and include radio buttons and textbox.
+The design is suitable for mobile screens only, and include radio buttons and textbox.
 The colors are fully matching and beautiful.

 ## 📱 About the App Content
 The interface illustrates a seamless booking conversation with a dog walker: